project-repo/cagebreak/README.md

 Cagebreak offers reproducible builds given the exact library versions specified in `meson.build`.
 Should a version mismatch occur, a warning will be emitted.
 We have decided on this compromise to allow flexibility and security.
-In general we will adapt the versions to the packages available under arch linux at the time of release.
+In general we will adapt the versions to the packages available under Arch Linux at the time of release.

 There are reproducibility issues up to and including release `1.2.0`.
 See